gohugoio/hugo/content/en/contribute/development.md

 Make sure the commands `go test ./...` passes, and `go build` completes.

 ### Formatting
 The Go code styleguide maybe is opinionated but it ensures that the codebase looks the same, regardless who wrote the code.
 Go comes with its own formatting tool.
-Let's apply the styleguide to our addtions:
+Let's apply the styleguide to our additions:

 ```
 go fmt ./...